albertvanderhorst/ciasdis/README.md

 The binary is for Intel Pentium only.
-For other processors you must load the assembler from within ciforth, then proceed as with a a compiled binary.
+For other processors you must load the assembler from within ciforth, then proceed as with a compiled binary.